bgroenks96/AutoMoL/README.md

-# PropLogic
+# AutoMoL
-A propositional logic engine implemented in the Scala programming language.
+Automated Monadic Logic in the Scala programming language.